Brazil Digital Nomad Visa - 2026 Update

 Hold private health insurance that is valid in Brazil.

-Submit a criminal background check from your country of residence (apostilled and translated if applying in Brazil)
+Submit a criminal background check from your country of residence.
+If you apply from within Brazil, the document must usually be apostilled and translated into Portuguese.

 Documents Required for Applying

-Valid passport – Must be valid for the duration of your stay.
+Valid passport – Must be valid at the time of application and for the duration of your intended stay in Brazil.

 Completed visa application form – Filled out online or at the consulate.

-Proof of income – Showing at least $1,500 USD/month (e.g. bank statements or payslips).
+Proof of income – Demonstrating at least $1,500 USD per month, such as bank statements, payslips, or contracts.

 Declaration of remote work – A signed statement confirming you carry out your work remotely via information and communication technologies.